Rihay66/3Sisters-Documentation/Engine/ECS/src/System.md

 // you can include the ECS header directly
 #include <ecs/ecs.hpp>

-class ExampleSystem : public System{
+// create an example class that inherits from System class ExampleSystem : public System{
 	public:
 		// some function that does something with entities